-Find out how to repair, mend, make, hack or repurpose your things at home online with our Adelaide’s awesome maker community!
+Find out how to repair, mend, make, hack or repurpose your things at home online with Australia’s awesome maker community!
 Every Saturday at 1 pm Adelaide, South Australia time (UTC/GMT +9:30 hours) on Zoom.

 Classically, a repair café is an event in which people repair household electrical and mechanical devices, computers, bicycles, clothing, etc. They are generally organised by and for local residents.
 Repair cafés are held at a fixed location where tools are available and where people can learn to fix their broken goods with the help of skilled volunteers.
-PAE Libraries were set to launch our own Repair Café, based at the Parks Library, in May 2020.
+PAE Libraries were set to launch our own Repair Café, based at the Parks Library.

 However, with many in our community in self-isolation for COVID-19, the program can’t launch at this time.
 Yet, they are needed now more than ever as communities are at home and they need the self-confidence and self-sufficiency to not only repair but make better use of what they already have or would normally throw away.
 With an increased focus on making, reusing, repurposing and hacking things to make them more useful or just more fun.

 The City of PAE Libraries have a diverse range of skilled staff, digital resources, connections and knowledge so we are able to facilitate people to meet in real-time online and create connections with community groups and individuals with a large range of skills, knowledge and experience.

 An online program such as this requires new ways of thinking and a diverse group of people with a wide range of knowledge.
 So we reached out to many individuals and organisations to join us in this experiment, including:

 - Hackerspace Adelaide Inc.